 You can map CNAME records to another CNAME record but this is considered bad practice since queries will follow the CNAME chain and look for the A record which uses more DNS resources.
 CNAME loops can also inadvertently result from such a procedure.

 You can redefine a single IP to have multiple names using standard A records which is functionally the same as a CNAME for entries within a zone.

 ; zone fragment for example.com $TTL 2d ; zone default = 2 days or 172800 seconds $ORIGIN example.com. .... server1 IN A 192.168.0.3 www IN CNAME server1 ; following is functionally identical ; but incurs no CNAME lookup overhead server1 IN A 192.168.0.3 www IN A 192.168.0.3

-In our view the only time that a CNAME is required (there is no alternative) is when you want to alias a host in the current domain to an external domain name (an out-of-zone name) as shown below:
+In our view the only time that a CNAME is required (there is no alternative) is when you want to alias a name in the current domain to an external domain name (an out-of-zone name) as shown below:

 ; zone fragment for example.com $TTL 2d ; zone default = 2 days or 172800 seconds $ORIGIN example.com. .... ; www service internal to domain www IN A 192.168.0.3 ; CNAME used to map ftp service to an external host ftp IN CNAME ftp.example.net. .... ; zone fragment for example.net $TTL 2d ; zone default = 2 days or 172800 seconds $ORIGIN example.net. .... ftp IN A 192.168.3.3 ....